 “It’s disconcerting to all of us at the FTA, that despite the clear and stated benefits of traveling as a family, so many adults don’t prioritize the financial and time investment,” said FTA Founder Rainer Jenss.

 “In this way, our members will be speaking with one voice as much as possible, and the FTA can then amplify those voices, and cross-promote that content within and outside the organization,” Jenss said.

-The FTA will dive deeper into the reasons why adults don’t prioritize family vacations more in our 2019 FTA Family Travel Survey.
-The FTA will present those results at the FTA Summit, Oct.
+The FTA dove deeper into the reasons why adults don’t prioritize family vacations at our FTA Summit, Oct.
 21-24, 2019, in Custer State Park, South Dakota.